From Snowpocalypse to trigger-happy dog, no shortage of American oddness in 2015

 While there were many tragic instances of gun violence in 2015 in the United States, with the highest gun ownership rate in the world, firearms also played a leading role in the year's oddest stories.
 A Colorado man was cited in April for muscling his uncooperative computer into an alley and "killing" it with a handgun.
 In Texas, meanwhile, a man shot an armadillo and was wounded in the face by a bullet ricochet.

-Another man's alcohol-fueled birthday celebration at a bar in Oklahoma was so much fun that the birthday boy made it home before noticing that he had been shot twice.
-In neighboring Arkansas, a hungry dog known to enjoy illicit snacks including a television remote, a lawn-mower gas filter and bras, feasted on 23 rounds of ammunition in May.
+Another man's alcohol-fuelled birthday celebration at a bar in Oklahoma was so much fun that the birthday boy made it home before noticing that he had been shot twice.
+In neighbouring Arkansas, a hungry dog known to enjoy illicit snacks including a television remote, a lawn-mower gas filter and bras, feasted on 23 rounds of ammunition in May.

 The hound named Trigger was simply stretching his legs during an October waterfowl hunt when he stepped on his owner's 12-gauge shotgun and shot her in the foot.